pupil-labs/pupil-invisible-lsl-relay/docs/time_alignment.rst

 Building a linear model to map cloud time to lsl time
 ======================================================
 After extracting the event names and time stamps from both series as shown above, you can build a linear model to translate from one time series to the other.

-This code assumes that you named the data structures exactly as above.
+Once the linear model was fitted, we can apply it to map the cloud timestamps to lsl timestamps.

 .. hint::
    If you want to invert the mapping, to transform lsl timestamps to cloud timestamps,